-The mission of the Dixie State University Nursing Program is the education of nurses at the associate and baccalaureate levels who are dedicated to excellence in health care.
+The mission of the Dixie State University nursing programs is the education of nurses at the baccalaureate level through rigorous learning who will provide dedicated and excellent healthcare.

 The nursing faculty has defined the following terms as part of their philosophical beliefs regarding nursing and nursing education.